Estonia–Israel relations: Trade

 The Israeli defense industry is popular among the Estonian military, especially after the Russian invasion of Ukraine in 2022.
-Estonia bought in 2019 the Israeli Rafael-made Spike LR Missiles, anti-tank guided missiles for €40 million.
-In 2023 Estonia ordered from the Israel Aerospace Industries in a 100M€ deal.
-In September 2023 Israel delivered Estonia 1000 new Negev NG7 machine guns of the Israel Weapon Industries (IWI).
-In 2024 Estonia received the Blue Spear an Israeli and Singaporean mobile anti-ship missile system.
+In 2019, Estonia bought the Israeli Rafael-made Spike LR missiles, anti-tank guided missiles, for €40 million.
+In 2023, Estonia ordered from the Israel Aerospace Industries in a 100M€ deal.
+In September 2023, Israel delivered Estonia 1000 new Negev NG7 light machine guns of the Israel Weapon Industries (IWI).
+In 2024, Estonia received the Blue Spear, an Israeli and Singaporean mobile anti-ship missile system.

 Cultural, educational, and scientific relations

 On 12 July 1993 Estonia and Israel signed an agreement on cultural, educational, and scientific cooperation which was entered into force on 4 August 1998.

-Since 2014 MustonenFest Tallinn – Tel Aviv which was founded by Andres Mustonen is taking place every year and has become a major annual cultural exchange event for both Estonia and Israel.
+Since 2014, MustonenFest Tallinn – Tel Aviv which was founded by Andres Mustonen is taking place every year and has become a major annual cultural exchange event for both Estonia and Israel.
 The MustonenFest mostly focus on classical, jazz and world music.

-In December 2024 the Estonian Academy of Arts (EKA) decided to cut ties with the Israeli Shenkar College, decision which was criticized and made the rector of the Estonian Academy of Arts to review the decision.
+In December 2024 the Estonian Academy of Arts (EKA) decided to cut ties with Shenkar College in Israel, a decision which was criticized and made the rector of the Estonian Academy of Arts review the decision.